 Pine Mountain Settlement School

 The Weaving at Pine Mountain Settlement School GUIDE is an overview of this important craft as it was practiced at Pine Mountain Settlement School.
 It includes information about the early search for mountain weavings that brought Katherine Pettit to the homes of families in Eastern Kentucky and her later work at developing the craft of weaving and natural dyeing techniques at Pine Mountain School.
-Her interest in weaving as a viable livelihood for mountain homes led to a partnership with Fireside Industries, a craft sales strategy begun by Berea College that spread to many Appalachian settlement institutions.
+Her interest in weaving as a viable livelihood for mountain homes led to a partnership with Fireside Industries, a craft sales strategy begun by Berea College.
+The Fireside Industries approach spread to many Appalachian settlement institutions.

-The inventory of weaving at Pine Mountain is not currently complete but lists of identified weavings, photographs, and brief inventories have been started for the weaving collections.
+The inventory of weaving at Pine Mountain is not currently complete but lists of identified weavings, photographs, and brief inventories ARE IN PROCESS for the weaving collections.

 WEAVING INVENTORY Photographs and Listings